 Shoreditch and Brick Lake

-Shoreditch is one of the coolest up and coming neighborhoods in London.
+Shoreditch is one of the most up and coming neighborhoods in London.
 During my recent visits I have always stayed there – I enjoy the local atmosphere, the many fantastic pubs and restaurants, and the nice shops.
-It’s a cool place for street art so many sure to add it to your London itinerary is that is one thing you like.
+It’s a cool place for street art so make sure to allow yourself enough time to explore the area in search for that.

 Jack the Ripper Walking Tour

-One really cool, quirky thing to do you may want to add to your London itinerary is a visit to Whitechapel with a Jack The Ripper Walking tour.
-These tours usually start in the afternoon or evening – I guess it’s so that you can have more of an eerie atmosphere.
-They are lots of fun and they take you to a truly unique part of town.
+One really cool, quirky thing to add to your London itinerary is a visit to Whitechapel with a Jack The Ripper Walking tour.
+These tours usually start in the late afternoon or evening, so it’s easy to fit them in your itinerary at the end of the day.
+They literally go to the sites where Jack the Ripper hit, and they are an interesting – if only perhaps a bit morbid – way of getting to know an important part of London’s history.

-- Jack the Ripper walking tour – this tour lasts almost two hours and will take you back to the time Jack the Ripper was terrorizing London.
+Jack the Ripper walking tour – this tour lasts almost two hours and will take you back to the time Jack the Ripper terrorized the entire city.
+You have the option of starting at 5:30 or at 7:30.

-- Jack the Ripper interactive walking tour – another recommended tour; it’s a GetYourGuide Originals so you are guaranteed quality.
+Jack the Ripper interactive walking tour – another recommended tour; this one starts at 7:00.

 Using A London Pass

-For the purpose of this itinerary, you may want to get a London Pass.
+For the purpose of this London itinerary, you may want to get a London Pass.
 I have grouped all the mainstream attractions in two days so I think a 2-day pass would be your best option.
-Keep in mind that a city-pass only included skip the line tickets, but not guided tours.
-You will have to book each attraction separately.
+Keep in mind that a you will only have skip the line tickets, but not guided tours and that you will have to book each attraction separately.

-You are obviously free to skip places you are not interested in and add others that I haven’t mentioned – but keep in mind that I have grouped together attractions that are close to each other.
+You are obviously free to skip places you are not interested in and instead add others that I haven’t mentioned – but this specific London itinerary has been drafted with the idea of maximizing your time in the city and minimize the time spent commuting from one attraction to the other.

-Here are some extra tips to help you make the most of this London itinerary:
+Here are some extra tips to help you make the most of your time in the city:

-- Eat lunch on the go – this itinerary often mentions markets where you will likely be just around lunch time, ready to grab a bite.
+- Eat lunch on the go – this itinerary often mentions markets where you will likely be just around lunch time, and they are all perfect to grab a bite.

 - If a museum is open late on the day you are visiting, leave it as the last attraction!